-What: Neighbor connects people with storage needs with hosts who have space and are willing to provide storage facilities.
+Neighbor Neighbor connects people with storage needs with hosts who have space and are willing to rent that space for a storage fee

 Where: Nationwide